 The founder of the Eupsychia Institute and creator of Integrative Breathwork is Jaqueline Small.
 She is a seasoned psychotherapist and famed author of multiple books pertaining to psychological and spiritual healing and transcendence.

-The Integrative breathwork experience can help people clear out blockages of unprocessed and unwanted memories that have collected throughout their life.
+The Integrative breathwork experience can help people clear out blockages of unprocessed and unwanted memories that have been collected throughout their life.
 This will inevitably reduce stress in your daily life.